We're here to help.

 This is one of the hardest prompts!
 What do they want to know?!
 Where do you start?
 Birth?
 School?
 Puberty?
 First, take a breath and calm down.
 Think about why they’re asking you this question and it will all fall into place.
 While many applications look similar, with impressive grades, extracurriculars, and teacher recommendations, this essay makes it so you can stand out from the crowd with your personality.
 Do you have a very sarcastic sense of humor?
 Do you make more dad jokes than your own father?
 Do all of your friends refer to you as the “artsy” one?
 Yale wants to know that you’re more than your transcripts, so take this opportunity to share a piece of yourself that they wouldn’t otherwise get to see.
 This prompt also lends itself to recycling previously written essays for other schools quite well, so you might want to consider revisiting it once you’ve made a dent in writing your supplemental essays for other schools.

 Engaging with others in meaningful conversations about important issues can be intimidating and challenging, and the Yale admissions committee knows this.
-Nevertheless, we have all experienced standing up for what we believe in some capacity, so scroll through your memory to identify a time when you had an uncomfortable conversation with friends, family, or even mere acquaintances.
+Nevertheless, we have all experienced standing up for our beliefs in some capacity, so scroll through your memory to identify a time when you had an uncomfortable conversation with friends, family, or even mere acquaintances.
 Maybe you engaged your grandparents in a conversation regarding the Black Lives Matter movement.
 Were you able to clearly communicate your perspective?
 What did you take away from the discussion?
 Perhaps you learned that one of your friends was a passive supporter of an organization that you vehemently disagree with.
 How did you broach the subject and what was the outcome of your conversation?
 You don’t need to have changed someone’s mind (or your own!) to impress admissions here.
-You just need to show that you’re not afraid to stand up for issues you care about and engage with those who may have different opinions than you.
+You just need to show that you’re not afraid to engage with those who may have different opinions than you.
 College will present you with a plethora of opportunities to meet and interact with people who are very different from you, so show Yale that you’re game to learn, listen, share, and grow.